Skip to content

 equals: (a, b) -> _ = a == b;

-Next, -> _ = (deduced return type) is the default for single-expression functions that return something and so can be omitted:
+Next, -> forward _ (fully deduced return type) is the default for single-expression functions that return something, and in this case will have the same meaning as -> _ :

 equals: Identical meaning, now using the -> _ = default for functions that return something

-Finally, at expression scope (aka "lamba/temporary") functions/objects aren't named, and the trailing ; is optional:
+Finally, at expression scope (aka "lambda/temporary") functions/objects aren't named, and the trailing ; is optional:

 (not) 'equals': Identical meaning, but without a name as an unnamed function at expression scope